new92/IAM/README.md

 ## Feedback 💭

-If you have any feedback, please reach out to us at this <a href="mailto:new92github@gmail.com">email</a> address
+If you have any feedback, please reach out to us at <a href="mailto:new92github@gmail.com">this</a> email address

+**Feel free to contact us anytime !
+You'll get a reply within a day.
+Please avoid using abusive or offensive language.
+If you are reporting a bug or making a suggestion please make sure your report/suggestion is as much detailed as possible.**

 ## Features 🔜